espena/light-barrier/README.md

 # Light barrier
 Garage door light barrier.
 KiCad project with schematics and PCB layout.
+This project is shared under GNU general public license version 3, and is provided "as is", with no warranties what so ever.
+Use this material completely at your own risk.

 ## Transmitter circuit